 Most students living in the residence hall choose to make communal meals, or visit local restaurants.
 Please plan your budget for weekends and dinners according to your dietary habits.
 If you have severe dietary restrictions, and are concerned about the meal plan, please contact PreCollege staff.

 We have many extracurricular activities planned for you!
 During the day, we will have lunchtime activities a few times a week.
 Examples of past activities include: cupcake sculptures, claytionary, live music, sketchbook sharing, or a picnic in the SFAI meadow.
 After class, the housing staff offer optional activities almost every day, such as karaoke, movie nights, trips to the farmer’s market, thrift-store shopping, a Mission District Taco Crawl, and street-art tours.

 We are always excited to have local students at PreCollege.
 We’re aware that the commuter experience is different from the residence experience, and have developed programming to help build community among all students.
-In addition to lunchtime activities and studio hours, we encourage you to take advantage of the residence hall activities, which are open to all PreCollege students, regardless of their housing arrangements.
+In addition to lunchtime activities and studio hours, we encourage you to take advantage of the residence hall activities.

 The final exhibition is our time to celebrate the work you created during the program.
 We display work all over campus, including in the Diego Rivera Gallery home of the historic Diego Rivera mural, and also hold a screening in the SFAI Lecture Hall.